thomazyazima/thomazyazima.github.io/week-2/4-Your-Own-Website-Solo-Challenge/readme.md

 ## Release 0: Delve into Design

-We're going to make your [USERNAME].github.io website truly yours.
+We're going to make your [USERNAME].github.io ex (johnde.github.io) website truly yours.
 This challenge is a chance for you to customize and make the site reflect you.
 You will work on the `index.html` page through this challenge.

-You've already read about Design Thinking and Wireframing.
+You've already read about [Design Thinking](https://github.com/Devbootcamp/phase-0-unit-1/tree/jwu-week2-review/week-2/3-Responsive-Web-Design) and [Wireframing](https://github.com/Devbootcamp/phase-0-unit-1/tree/jwu-week2-review/week-1/8-wireframing).
 Let's go a bit deeper.

 Delve into a few of the following resources.
 Try to look at at least one in each section. *You don't need to go crazy* if you don't have the time or interest.
 Get an overview then get creative and put it into practice.
 You can also read more later.